 Dr Katherine Peckitt

-Working with people who experience stress, trauma, burnout, low mood, anxiety, and/ or relationship issues in everyday life, Katherine supports people to re-connect with themselves, their strengths and resources.
-Katherine is registered with the Health and Care Professionals Council (HCPC) and chartered with the British Psychological Society.
+Working with people who experience stress, trauma, exhaustion, low mood, anxiety, and/ or relationship issues in everyday life, Katherine supports people to re-connect with their authentic self, their strengths and resources.

 Areas of Specialist Experience

 Katherine is a compassionate and affirmative psychologist, who believes that the basis for all therapies is trust.
-She believes that often the difficulties people explore in therapy are understandable responses to life circumstances.
+She believes that often the difficulties people explore in therapy are understandable responses to circumstances in people’s lives.

-Katherine draws on a number of therapeutic models, depending on the needs of the person or family she is working with.
-Influenced by attachment-based approaches, systemic family therapy, narrative approaches, mindful-based practices, and Acceptance and Commitment Therapy (ACT), Katherine helps people to make sense of their life experiences and how these impact on current difficulties.
-She is creative in the way that she works to help people understand and process how they are feeling, and so may use different approaches such as writing, drawing, or sand play.
+Katherine draws on several therapeutic models, depending on the needs of the person or family she is working with.
+She is influenced by attachment-based approaches, systemic family therapy, narrative approaches, compassion-focused therapy, mindful-based practices and Acceptance and Commitment Therapy (ACT).
+Katherine is also trained in EDMR and Video Interaction Guidance (VIG).
+Katherine aims to help people to make sense of their life experiences and find their way back to a greater sense of self.

 Katherine offers face to face and online therapy sessions.